nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 -----------------------------
 ## **Implementation Details**

-This section explains, in detail, the implemenation of some noteworthy features.
+This section explains, in detail, the implementation of some noteworthy features.

 ### Command Parser

 Main developer: **zhiayang**

 The command parser is part of the *Logic* component, and is responsible for taking the input command as a string and either returning a valid `Command` to be executed, or a sensible error message.
+It was completely rewritten due to the requirement of different parsing semantics.

 Shown below is the class diagram for the various Parser components:
 <div style="text-align: center; padding-bottom: 2em">